scribe-security/docs/docs/getting-started/how-scribe-works.md

 ## Trying out Scribe

-You can try Scribe by downloading a small [sample project](/docs/how-to-run-scribe/sampleproject  "sample project").
+You can try Scribe by trying out our [sample project](quick-start  "sample project").
-The Instructions will walk you through the process of setting up the sample GitHub project, and running the proper workflows in sequence to demonstrate Scribe's capabilities such as a product SBOM and source code integrity.
+The Instructions will walk you through the process of setting up the sample GitHub project, running the proper workflows in sequence to demonstrate Scribe's capabilities such as a product SBOM and source code integrity, and viewing the results in the Scribe Hub.